Opossum In Your Home? 24/7 Emergency Service Available

 We start with an inspection to identify where the opossum is denning, how it is accessing the space, and whether young are present.
 Opossums are opportunistic and will use any opening under a structure, including gaps left by other animals.

-We set professional cage traps at access points or along travel routes.
+Our clients determine whether they prefer to remove and relocate or simply evict from the den.
+When full removal is chosen we set professional cage traps at access points or along travel routes.
 Opossums are not trap-shy and are usually captured within one to two nights.
-We check traps daily and relocate captured animals humanely.
+We check traps daily, use camera monitoring as needed, and relocate captured animals humanely.

-After removal, we seal every access point under the structure with heavy-gauge mesh.
+After removal, we seal every access point into the structure with permanent barriers.
 If the opossum has been denning for an extended period, we sanitize the area to remove droppings and nesting material.
-All exclusion work is backed by a written guarantee.
+All exclusion work is fully guaranteed for 10 years.

 Our Opossum Work